miroslawmajka/primes-js/README.md

 # What's Good

+* Travis CI integration which monitors the integrity of the code.
-To generate 1,000,000 primes the algorithm took 26.609 seconds.
+* To generate 1,000,000 primes the algorithm took 26.609 seconds.
+* Gulp, Mocha, Istanbul, ESLint all doing their parts.

 ---

-# What's Bad

-TODO
+# What could be Better

+A better algorithm can be implemented using the [Wikibook](https://en.m.wikibooks.org/wiki/Some_Basic_and_Inefficient_Prime_Number_Generating_Algorithms) along with some basic metrics added when running unit tests for very large numbers (e.g. > 1,000,000).